ogamel/adaptive_genome/research_notes.md

 needs to be free to determine the amine acid sequence - perhaps there is another "sequence within a sequence" given in the third nucleotide.
 But the higher mutual info indicates it is not totally free, a previous one says something about the next.
 It seems to me likely that score pattern is a consequence of the probability pattern.
+On the other hand, for frame = 2 the probability is slightly higher is negative strand while score is higher in positive strand.

 ### Artificial genome
 I did analysis on "artificial genome", creating some random genetic code and reverse translating English text, then